PrasanthVijayy/Learn-DesignPattern/README.md

-Certainly!
-Here's a plain explanation of the main categories of design patterns:

 ## 1. Creational Patterns
 Creational patterns focus on object creation mechanisms, providing ways to create objects suited to the situation, increasing flexibility and reuse of code.